dangwalraj/spring-learning/src/main/java/com/learning/spring/mvc/Readme.md

-Items to fix in this project<br>
+## Items to fix in WebLogin Controller.
-<li> Identify how to handle the parameters in web request.
+- [ ] Identify how to handle the parameters in web request.
-<li> How to add custom handler for login page.
+- [ ] How to add custom handler for login page.
+- [ ] After the user logs out, subsequent login request redirects <br> back to login page with menu visible to the user.
+Need to fix it.